-Poori also spelled as puri, is a popular breakfast recipe across south india. it is a small disc shaped bread that is deep fried in oil and served with potato curry, potato kurma or potato masala.
+Poori also spelled as puri, is a popular breakfast recipe across south india. it is a small disc shaped bread that is deep fried in oil and served any veg curry such as aloo curry, matar paneer or veg kurma.

 I have also shared a video procedure to help the understanding process of poori making in a better way.

 Other breakfast or tiffin related recipes:

 It is a highly selling breakfast dish in southern parts of india.
 It is usually made with either wheat flour or maida or using both the flours.